naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab03.md

 ```

 ### Creating a Mirror Registry
 Next we're going to deploy the registry itself.
-SSH into your registry host
+First, ssh into your bastion host and

 ### Mirroring Content